 Senior Citizens are deemed aged 60 or over for men and women.
 Junior supporters are aged under 16, ie once their 16th birthday is reached an U19 price is applicable and once their 19th birthday is reached, an adult price is applicable (unless they are a student in full time education with valid identification, in which case a student ticket may be purchased).

 The Club provides the Family Enclosure, situated in the Cyril Knowles Stand for the exclusive use of family groups and junior supporters.
 There must be a minimum of one child with one full paying adult.

 All home fans purchasing a match ticket will be required to register with the Club’s ticketing database.
 A form of identification with your name and address on (such as a driving licence or utility bill will be required).

 No juniors under the age of 12 are allowed entry to Victoria Park unaccompanied.

 Accommodating Away Supporters

-The Club abides by Football League Regulations governing the allocation of tickets to visiting clubs.
+The Club abides by Football League/National League Regulations governing the allocation of tickets to visiting clubs.

 The Club does not charge admission prices to supporters of a visiting club, which are higher than those charged to our own supporters for comparable accommodation.
 In particular our concessionary rates are also offered to senior citizens and junior supporters of a visiting club providing the required ID is provided.